MarcoMuellner/domaindrivenjs/packages/core/src/entities/entities-guide.md

-# Working with Entities in domainify
+# Working with Entities in domaindrivenjs

 Entities are a fundamental building block in Domain-Driven Design (DDD).
-This guide explains how to create and use entities effectively in your domain model with domainify.
+This guide explains how to create and use entities effectively in your domain model with domaindrivenjs.

 ## What are Entities?